Henry Samueli School of Engineering and Applied Science - Transfer Admission

 The Henry Samueli School of Engineering and Applied Science offers the following undergraduate majors:

-Applicants to the Henry Samueli School of Engineering & Applied Science must have a minimum 3.3 GPA (minimum 304 for Fall Quarter 2017 and after) at the time of application to be considered for admission and by the time of entrance must have attained junior standing (60 semester/90 quarter units) and completed preparation for the selected major (see below).
+Applicants to the Henry Samueli School of Engineering & Applied Science must have a minimum 3.4 GPA at the time of application to be considered for admission and by the time of entrance must have attained junior standing (60 semester/90 quarter units) and completed preparation for the selected major (see below).
 Please note that admission to the Henry Samueli School of Engineering & Applied Science is highly selective.

 Two transferable courses in English composition are required.